canada-ca/canada-ca.github.io/_posts/2020-10-29-transparency-template.md

 Making this information available to the public is a key piece of our democracy.
 It ensures that Canadians can hold their government and public sector officials to account.

 The new transparency template:
-* **supports** a consistent approach to the presentation of corporate reporting information across departments
+* **supports a consistent approach** to the presentation of corporate reporting information across departments
-* **enables** task completion by prioritizing access to tasks related to corporate reporting
+* **enables task completion** by prioritizing access to tasks related to corporate reporting
-* **complements** the objectives of the institutional landing pages by offering institution-specific information on proactive disclosure
+* **complements the objectives of the institutional landing pages** by offering institution-specific information on proactive disclosure
-* **limits** the amount of content used to describe proactive disclosure
+* **limits the amount of content** used to describe proactive disclosure

-This template is optional, but we recommend you use it.
-It’s a user-proven means to publish corporate reporting information.
+This template is optional, but it’s user-proven.
+We recommend you use it  for publishing corporate reporting information.

 Using this template as well as the GC design system provides a more usable, consistent and trustworthy online experience for people who access Government of Canada digital services.